-The Medupi Power Station has received environmental authorisation in 2007.
-The AEL was received by the Power Station in 2012 and stipulated conditions requiring the SO_2 emissions from the Power Station to be reduced by more than 90%.
+The Medupi Power Station received environmental authorisation in 2007.
+The Air Emissions Licence (AEL) was received by the Power Station in 2012 and stipulated conditions requiring the SO2 emissions from the Power Station to be reduced by more than 90%.
 This is one of the key reasons for the initiation of the FGD retrofit.

-Eskom appointed Zitholele Consulting in 2013 to act as independent Environmental Assessment Practitioner and undertake the EIA for the retrofit of the Medupi FGD system.
+Eskom appointed Zitholele Consulting in 2013 as an independent Environmental Assessment Practitioner (EAP) to undertake the EIA for the retrofit of the Medupi FGD system.
 Zitholele undertook a scoping phase during which a number of aspects related to the development of the Medupi FGD were considered.
 The Scoping Phase concluded with the submission of a Scoping Report to the Department of Environmental Affairs (DEA), which was subsequently accepted with Plan of Study approved, thus setting the scene for the environmental impact reporting phase to follow.